ilcato/homebridge-fibaro-home-center/README.md

 + "username": "PUT USERNAME OF YOUR HC3 HERE"
 + "password": "PUT PASSWORD OF YOUR HC3 HERE"
 + "pollerperiod": "PUT 0 FOR DISABLING POLLING, 1 - 100 INTERVAL IN SECONDS.
 2 SECONDS IS THE DEFAULT"
++ "thermostattimeout": "PUT THE NUMBER OF SECONDS FOR THE THERMOSTAT TIMEOUT, DEFAULT: 7200 (2 HOURS)
 + "switchglobalvariables": "PUT A COMMA SEPARATED LIST OF HOME CENTER GLOBAL VARIABLES ACTING LIKE A BISTABLE SWITCH"
 + "securitysystem": "PUT enabled OR disabled IN ORDER TO MANAGE THE AVAILABILITY OF THE SECURITY SYSTEM"
 + "addRoomNameToDeviceName" : "PUT enabled OR disabled IN ORDER TO ADD THE ROOM NAME TO DEVIVE NAME.
 DEFAULT disabled"